 About the Author:

-Ronald Schlager is an independent trainer, consultant and book author specialized on communications technologies and their applications.
+Ronald Schlager is an independent trainer, consultant, and blogger specialized on communications technologies and their applications.

 Image credit: Image courtesy of pakorn at FreeDigitalPhotos.net